aws-samples/karpenter-blueprints/blueprints/stateful/README.md

 * The [Amazon EBS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/managing-ebs-csi.html) installed in the cluster.
 If you're using the Terraform template in this repository, it's already configured.

 ## Deploy
 Let's start by creating the `PersistentVolumeClaim` and `StorageClass` to use only one AZ.
 To do so,first choose one of the AZs in the region where you deployed the EKS cluster.
-Run this command to get one auotmatically:
+Run this command to get one automatically:

 ```
 export FIRSTAZ=$(aws ec2 describe-availability-zones --query 'AvailabilityZones[0].ZoneName' --output text)